Skip to content

 Adding an unsized canvas to a deck with no default size raises ValidationError: give the deck a size or size the canvas.

-A deck is also a sequence: len(deck), deck[i], and iteration over slides all work, and deck.slides returns a copy of the slide list (mutating it does not change the deck).
+A deck is also a sequence: len(deck), deck[i], and iteration over slides all work. deck.slides and deck.notes return copies of the aligned slide and speaker-note lists, so mutating either returned list does not change the deck.

 Export methods